RonyBubnovsky/FCBarcelona-Reminder-Bot/README.md

    - Click "Connect" and choose "Connect your application"
    - Copy the connection string
    - Replace `<password>` with your database user password

-4. **RUN_BOT**:
-   - Set to `local` when running the bot locally
-   - This variable helps distinguish between local development and production environments

 ## Running Locally
 After setting up the environment variables: